syncfusion-content/wpf-docs/wpf/SfChart/Interactive-Features.md

 **Drag Tooltip Style**

-The dragging tooltip can be customized by using the 'DragTooltipStyle' property of the series.
+The dragging tooltip can be customized by using the `DragTooltipStyle` property of the series.

-The following are the API’s in *'ChartDragTooltipStyle'.
+The following are the API’s in `ChartDragTooltipStyle`.

-'FontFamily' – Gets or sets the font family for dragging tooltip text.
+`FontFamily` – Gets or sets the font family for dragging tooltip text.

-'FontSize' – Gets or sets the font size for dragging tooltip text.
+`FontSize` – Gets or sets the font size for dragging tooltip text.

-'FontStyle' – Gets or sets the font style for dragging tooltip text.
+`FontStyle` – Gets or sets the font style for dragging tooltip text.

-'Foreground' – Gets or sets the brush for dragging tooltip text.
+`Foreground` – Gets or sets the brush for dragging tooltip text.

-'Background' – Gets or sets the background brush for dragging tooltip.
+`Background` – Gets or sets the background brush for dragging tooltip.

 {% tabs %}